jinghuazhao/software-notes/AA.md

 make test
 make install
 ```
-As with distribution 20110325, options CUSTOMVARIABLE uses an output format of %g, which
+As with distribution 20110325, options CUSTOMVARIABLE uses an output format of %g, leading to scientific notation of position, which
-is undesirable for chromsomal position and we modify meta/Main.cpp from
+is undesirable for and we modify meta/Main.cpp from
 ```c
 for  (int j = 0; j < customVariables.Length(); j++)
             fprintf(f, "\t%g", custom[j][marker]);